strangerstudios/pmpro-address-for-free-levels/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .4 =
+* SECURITY: Sanitizing the billing fields before adding them to free orders.
+* BUG FIX/ENHANCEMENT: Using pmpro_checkout_before_change_membership_level to update user meta to support gateways like PayPal Standard.
+* ENHANCEMENT: Updated for some WordPress Coding Standards.

 = .3.3 =
 * BUG FIX: Fixed issue where name fields weren't updating WordPress when PayPal Express was used.